-If you want to decorate the enclosure, don’t go for rocks — the last thing you want is your poor snake being crushed if it burrows to close to the rocks!
+If you want to decorate the enclosure, don’t go for rocks — the last thing you want is your poor snake being crushed if it burrows too close to the rocks!

-If you’re looking for something bigger, though, the ringneck snake is definitely an option.
+If you’re looking for something bigger, but still small, the ringneck snake is a great option.

-The ringneck snake (Diadophis punctatus) is a harmless colubrid snake of the US, Central Mexico and southeastern Canada that grows to be about 10” – 15” long.
-It contains to subspecies, the northern ringneck snake (Diodophis punctatus edwardsi) and the southern ringneck snake (Diadophus punctatus punctatus).
+The ringneck snake (Diadophis punctatus) is a harmless colubrid snake of the US, Central Mexico and southeastern Canada that grows to be about 10 to 15 inches long.
+It has two subspecies: the northern ringneck snake (Diodophis punctatus edwardsi) and the southern ringneck snake (Diadophus punctatus punctatus).

 They spend most of their time underground or hidden beneath logs or leaf litter.
-The ringneck snakes are harmless to humans but have weak venom in their saliva which they use to subdue their prey.
-The prey ranges from amphibians, lizards and small snakes to salamanders and invertebrates.
+Ringneck snakes are harmless to humans but have weak venom in their saliva which they use to subdue their prey.
+Their prey ranges from amphibians, lizards and small snakes to salamanders and invertebrates.

-The ringneck is a slender snake that is greyish (but can vary from black to tan) in color and with a yellow or an orange ring around the neck.
+The ringneck is a slender snake that is grayish (but can vary from black to tan) in color, with a yellow or orange ring around the neck.
 They also have a yellow or orange underside.

 As stated above, ringnecks eat anything from amphibians to reptiles and other small snakes.
 However, when you keep one (or more) in captivity, you can feed them nightcrawlers, crickets, insects and even earthworms, depending on their size.
 A calcium supplement may be added to your snake’s diet, but it is best to consult with your vet before giving any supplements.

-As ringneck snakes rarely grow beyond 15” long, a 10-gallon enclosure would be large enough to house it comfortably.
-These snakes will also thrive with minimal setup.
-You can spend more time on getting a good substrate going for them, rather than go all out with the decorating.
+As ringneck snakes rarely grow beyond 15 inches long, a 10-gallon enclosure would be large enough to house one comfortably.
+These snakes will thrive with minimal setup.
+Spend your money on getting a good substrate for your ringneck, rather than go all out with the decorating.

-The temperature inside the snake enclosure should be an ambient temperature of 72F to 76F degrees, with the basking temperature being 82F degrees.
+The temperature inside the snake enclosure should be an ambient temperature of 72° to 76° F, with the basking temperature being 82° F.

-As with the Brahminy snake, the ringneck is a low-maintenance pet (although this one takes up a bit more space!).
+As with the Brahminy snake, the ringneck is a low-maintenance pet, although this one does take up a bit more space!
 It is still a burrowing snake that likes to hide, but it is not only easier to feed, it is also easier to handle as it is larger.

 The ringneck is also completely harmless to humans, which is another good thing if you like the idea of having a snake, but really don’t need a venomous one in your life.